 Kylie is the author of three books on program planning and evaluation: Survive and Thrive: Three Steps to Securing Your Program's Sustainability, A Short Primer on Innovative Evaluation Reporting, and editor of Evaluation Failures: 22 Tales of Mistakes Made and Lessons Learned.

 Her passion is designing practical tools and resources for evaluators and not-for-profits including free tip sheets, a video on systems thinking and evaluation, a mobile learning course in evaluation for senior decision-makers, and an online evaluation glossary.

 Prior to founding Community Solutions, Kylie managed an employment-training program for the Immigrant Services Society of BC, worked as Development Manager for the Evergreen Foundation, and conducted research for the Institute for Risk Research, Health Canada Bureau of Communicable Disease Epidemiology, and the Metropolitan Toronto District Health Council.
-She has published the guidebook, “Getting it Together: Collaboration Models for Community Groups”, which has received attention from organizations around North America.
+In 2000 she published the guidebook, Getting it Together: Collaboration Models for Community Groups, which has been used by organizations around North America.